Head of School - Mr Joe Birkbeck

 Andy has a degree in Economics and a Diploma in Social Science Research from Nottingham Trent University, completing his PGCE at Hertfordshire University.
 A keen reader, he stays abreast of research about effective teaching pedagogy, particularly in relation to Maths.

-His ultimate goal is to incorporate this research, alongside his own extensive experience, to ensure that Maths education is outstanding at Westfield School, and across Chorus Trust.
+His ultimate goal is to incorporate this research, alongside his own extensive experience, to ensure that Maths education is outstanding across Chorus Trust's schools.

 See Andy’s Linked In profile here.

 Sarah has responsibility for responsive learners, where she is working with students to develop their understanding of how and why we learn.
 Her other responsibility is social capital, where Sarah continues to lead staff on the development of wider-world skills projects in the classroom.
 Sarah has also curated a bespoke form time ‘read aloud programme’, which ensures Westfield students have access to expert reading of high-quality fiction texts.

 After completing her Masters in English Literature at the University of Hull, Sarah taught undergraduate students in drama and English at both the University of Sheffield and the University of Huddersfield.
 It was while writing her PhD thesis at the University of Sheffield – on women dramatists at the Royal Court Theatre – that Sarah began working as a Key Stage 4 tutor at a local Sheffield school, discovering her true love of teaching and passion for helping students become the best they can.